collocations.org

 rumour has it that …

-Rumour has it that he was sacked from his last job.
+Among the other employees, rumour has it that he was fired from his last job.

 there is no truth in the rumour

-There is no truth in the rumour that the head teacher is about to resign.
+There is no truth in the rumour that she is about to resign.

 Report an error or submit a comment/suggestion on rumour